 The Slate Pro Audio Dragon Dynamics Processor is an unapologitically charactered compressor.
 There is nothing subtle about it's sound, from punch, grit, boosted clarity, woofing low end, to outright distortion, this compressor is about dialing in your level of crunch.

-The Slate Pro Audio Dragon includes three character settings that change the way the unit sounds and responds.
+The Slate Pro Audio Dragon Dynamics Processor features a classic FET compressor circuit, reminiscent of the 60's and 70's, but enhanced with a mastering grade signal path, including a CLASS A output section based around a custom-made transformer.
+The result is a compression quality that is rich and warm, but is also capable of sharp and aggressive tones; this is only the start of what the DRAGON can produce.
+The DRAGON includes three "character" settings that change the way the unit sounds and responds.
 The first setting is BOOM.
-This setting adds sub bass harmonics in a unique way that when combined with some compression, can make basses sound massive and kick drums pound like you've never heard before.
+This setting adds sub bass harmonics in a unique way that when combined with compression, can make basses sound massive and kick drums pound and "own" the subs.
 The second setting is BITE, which adds a gentle forward character that makes the source more defined and clear.
-BITE is superb on bass, snare, vocals, and guitars.
-Last, is SHEEN.
-This character setting adds an airy gloss to the source, reminiscent of classic opto tube compressors.
-This setting is absolutely stunning on vocals, acoustics, and overheads.
+BITE is superb on bass, snare, vocals and guitars.
+The third setting is SHEEN; This character setting adds an "airy gloss" to the source, reminiscent of classic opto tube compressors––absolutely stunning on vocals, acoustics and overheads.
 All character settings can be used simultaneously!

 Slate Pro Audio Dragon Dynamics Processor Features

 - 1073 Class A Discrete Amplifier